Dattaya/Maccordion/README.md

 ## What is Maccordion?

-Maccordion is similar to [jQuery UI Accordion](http://jqueryui.com/demos/accordion/) but allows more than one content panel to be opened at the same time.
+Maccordion is jQueryUI plugin, similar to [jQuery UI Accordion](http://jqueryui.com/demos/accordion/) but allows more than one content panel to be opened at the same time.

+### Dependencies

+* UI Core
+* UI Widget
+* UI Effects Core + UI Effects Blind if "effect" option is used.

 ## Options
 ### disabled